richiMarchi/latency-tester/enhanced-client/README.md

 exec_dir: "/execdir/"
 ```

+In this example, there are 2 (endpoints) x 6 (intervals) x 4 (sizes) = 48 combinations.
+Each combination is a step of a
+run.
+Each steps lasts 30 seconds, therefore the duration of all the combination in a single run is 24 minutes.
+Between
+the start of a run and the next one, there are 60 minutes, then the complete duration of all the 24 runs is 24 hours.

 ## Enhanced Client Ansible Deployment

 It is possible to deploy the enhanced client on more than one host with the provided ansible playbook.